GREAT JOB First Baptist Church of Gulf Breeze!

 Brownie Kaylee Gjesdal, 7, created a flier to solicit donations while Brownie Genesis Jimenez-Chavez, 7, arranged a drop-off location at St. Mark United Methodist Church.

 With the aid of older Girl Scouts and younger Daisies — girls who will advance to Brownie next year — bag after bag of donated materials tumbled into an oversized bin last week.

 “They filled it up!” store manager Felicia Davis said.
 “I was so proud of them.
 It’s really great to have that community involvement.”
 (Story courtesy of Brian Hughes of the Crestview News Bulletin; Published: Monday, June 16, 2014)

 SOSA Volunteers at Milton Bargain Center

-A “BIG” shout out to SOSA (Spouses Of Student Aviators- Whiting Field) for volunteering at our Milton Bargain Center this week.
+A “BIG” shout out to SOSA (Spouses Of Student Aviators- Whiting Field) for volunteering at our Milton Thrift Store this week.
 Thank you for your service to our country and thank you for being committed to serving the “least of these” within our community by volunteering at the Mission!
 Your hard work and friendly smiles helped to provide food, clothing, shelter, individual counseling and career development services “free of charge” for the Gulf Coast homeless, addicted and poor.